filfreire/filfreire.github.io/index.md

 ## About this blog

-This blog is under construction, first version will be ready during late September 2017.
+This blog is under construction, first version will be ready during late ~~September~~ November 2017.

 What kind of posts you can expect in the near future:
 - Personal experiences in testing